 How We're Preparing for COVID-19

 Pullman Regional Hospital regularly treats patients with a variety of infectious diseases.
 These patients are isolated and treated in appropriate spaces by trained staff using specialized equipment.
-Pullman Regional Hospital has negative pressure rooms used while evaluating and treating patients with airborne diseases such as Coronavirus.
+We have negative pressure rooms used while evaluating and treating patients with airborne diseases such as COVID-19.

 When there is a threat of a disease that could cause a surge of patients, each individual hospital steps up its preparedness and coordination activities.
 Hospitals share information and best practices but also deploy the specific strategies that will work best in their own facilities.